-As Regional Managing Director, Africa at The Nature Conservancy, Matt Brown provides strategic leadership and management to a growing program of more than 85 staff members working in seven African countries and across the United States.
+As Africa Regional Managing Director at The Nature Conservancy, Matt Brown leads more than 100 staff members making significant impact in nine African countries.

 Prior to his current position, Matt served as TNC Africa’s director of conservation for 11 years, where he defined and oversaw all TNC Africa projects in priority places with local partners.
 In this role, he created an important link between needs on the ground in Africa and TNC’s resources that could be applied to help scale-up impact, expand the program into new geographies, and deliver lasting conservation results.